Jobava/Voxelands/README.txt

 You should have received a copy of the GNU General Public License along with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

+Minetest-c55 was licensed under GPLv2 or later, the 'or later' option was taken by Lisa 'darkrose' Milne when forking Minetest-Classic, thus updating the license to GPLv3

 Irrlicht
 ---------------